The Send Gate Is Part of the Operating System

 If those answers are missing, the workflow is draft-capable but not operating-system-ready.

-For a broader starting point, use the AI workflow inventory template to map workflows, owners, agent touchpoints, source-of-truth gaps, decision rights, risks, and next decisions.
-If your team has AI workflows producing drafts, recommendations, customer messages, account research, support summaries, or operational decisions faster than your approval model can govern them, Map your company brain.
-The diagnostic helps leadership teams move from AI sprawl to governed revenue-lifecycle execution with explicit decision rights, approval boundaries, and a 90-day operating plan.
+For a broader starting point, use the AI workflow inventory template.
+It will surface owners, source gaps, decision rights, and the next decisions.
+If AI output is moving faster than your approval model, map your company brain.
+The diagnostic turns sprawl into a 90-day operating plan with explicit decision rights and approval boundaries.